-Each QuikSCAT Level 2B data file contains one 'rev' or less of QuikSCAT data.
-A complete rev includes all of the data which pertains to one full orbital revolution of the spacecraft.
-By convention, all QuikSCAT revolutions begin and end at the southernmost orbital latitude.
+Each SeaWinds Level 2B data file contains one 'rev' or less of SeaWinds data.
+A complete rev includes all of the data that pertains to one full orbital revolution of the spacecraft.
+By convention, all SeaWinds revolutions begin and end at the southern-most orbital latitude.

-The QuikSCAT Level 2B Processor processes QuikSCAT Level 2A normalized radar cross section (sigma0) measurements and generates the Level 2B Product.
-The QuikSCAT Level 2B Processor generates a grid of wind vector cells (WVC) in alignment with the along-track and cross-track axes of the spacecraft measurement swath.
+The SeaWinds Level 2B Processor processes SeaWinds Level 2A normalized radar cross section (sigma0) measurements and generates the Level 2B Product.
+The SeaWinds Level 2B Processor generates a grid of wind vector cells (WVC) in alignment with the along-track and cross-track axes of the spacecraft measurement swath.
 Each WVC is a 25 km square.
 Every data element in the Level 2B Product may be referenced by the wind vector cell's cross-track and along-track indices.

 The Level 2B Processor applies an empirically based model function to the set of backscatter measurements in each WVC.
-Using the sigma0 values, the azimuth angle, the incidence angle, the polarization and the model function, the Level 2B Processor generates a Maximum Likelihood Estimator (MLE) for a set of wind vector solutions.
+Using the sigma0 values, the azimuth angle, the incidence angle, the polarization and the model function, the Level 2B Processor generates a Maximum Likelihood Estimator (MLE) value for each element in a set of wind vector solutions.
 The Level 2B Product output may list as many as four of the most likely wind vector solutions for each wind vector cell.
 These potential solutions are known as 'ambiguities'.
 The ambiguity removal algorithm then determines which of the potential solutions best estimates the near surface wind conditions for each WVC.